zserge/o/README.md

 render(h(Counter, { initialValue: 10 }), document.body);
 ```

+## What a weird name for a project

+The library is called "O!".
+It's a sound of realisation, once you understood how simple it is.
+Or despair, if you caught a fatal bug after you decided to use this in production.
+It also resembles a zero, which is a metaphor for both, library footprint and usefulness.
+More details on how this library originated at https://zserge.com/posts/worst-react-ever/

 ## License

 Code is distributed under MIT license, feel free to use it in your proprietary